The Art of Simplicity – 40 Accessible Activist Activities

 To create safe(r) spaces for your black friends, family, and neighbors

-- Say hello to your black neighbors and coworkers when you see them walking or getting on the elevator.
+- Say hello to your Black neighbors and coworkers when you see them in public or at work.

 - Live in a gentrifying neighborhood?
-Take a few extra seconds to reflect on the situation and who could be in danger if you call the police.
+Take a few extra seconds to reflect on why you are compelled to call the police and who could be in danger if you call the police.

 - Hold your workplace diversity and inclusion program accountable.
 Are there metrics to show workplace policies and the comfort of diverse employees are improving?

-- If you witness public instances of racism or any other form of oppressive interpersonal violence and harassment, use these tips on how to intervene.
+- If you witness public instances of racism or any other form of violence and harassment, use these tips on how to intervene.

 At the polls

-- Learn about what POCs are concerned about in current politics with the Brown Girls Guide to Politics podcast or Deep Democracy podcast.
+- Learn about what BIPOCs are concerned about in current politics with the Brown Girls Guide to Politics.

 - Educate yourself on voter suppression and ask your Senator to support the Voting Rights Advancement Act